Samsung Kenox mount

-Lens mount was discontinued due to poor sales, in 2002.
-There was only one body ever produced – Samsung Kenox GX-1, or Samsung SR4000, for the North American market.
+The lens mount was discontinued due to poor sales in 2002.
+There was only one body ever produced – Samsung Kenox GX-1, or Samsung SR4000 on the North American market.

 Lenses